 They should be able to sense these things when they visit your workplace to interview.
+Or if it's a remote hiring process, you have to find a way that makes your company culture jump through the screen.
 And you can’t fake culture.
 If you don’t practice what you preach, good candidates will be able to see through the façade and walk away.

 Not to mention, their opinions can go viral.
 Candidates who had a bad experience are far more likely to tell others not to apply to an organization, which could include a negative Glassdoor review.
 What your employer brand is saying about your organization likely determines whether you will ever get a chance to speak with candidates you wish to attract.

 So, your organization should be doing whatever it can to help craft that employer brand message from the inside.
 One of the best ways to improve candidate experience is to mirror your internal processes.

 Align your own culture with the Agile concepts you are selling to candidates

 Business and life coach Tina Rusnak agrees, “It’s important to align your own culture with the Agile concepts you are selling to candidates,” she said.
 “If you have an Agile coach around to help, really take that candidate experience seriously.
 Get their feedback to HR and management quickly and honestly.”

 Candidates move very quickly these days; speed has become the new business currency.
 “Speed to hire” is one key indicator that will tell them a lot about the culture of your company.
 If it is slow and cumbersome, it tells candidates your company’s processes are inefficient and outdated.

 This is especially true with younger workers.
 According to Forbes, “Graduates expect quick turnaround at every step, from the time they apply to when you make an offer.
 62% of college seniors expect employers to respond in less than a week after applying for a job.”